trendmicro/tlsh/README.md

 The code is backwards compatible, it can still read and interpret 70 hex character strings as TLSH digests.
 And data sets can include mixes of the old and new digests.
 If you need old style TLSH digests to be outputted, then use the command line option '-old'

+## Dedication

+Thanks to Chun Cheng, who was a humble and talented engineer.

 ## Minimum byte stream length